jaypipes/articles/openstack/mulligan.md

 However, I'm tired of talking.
 I want to see some action taken that really kicks Project Mulligan into high gear.

+Code talks volumes compared to endless specifications.
+I'd much rather see a pile of proof-of-concept code that spend six months endlessly debating the minutae of an upgrade path on a specification.

+But unless we have leaders with a "walk, don't talk" mentality -- people who aren't afraid to break things -- I'm afraid nothing will ever change.

-We need a Linus Torvalds [3] for Project Mulligan.
-A no-bullshit, this is how it's gonna be, type of person who is willing to say "oh fuck no" when needed.
+We need no-bullshit, this is how it's gonna be, types of people willing to say "oh fuck no" when needed.
+[3] But also people who say "alright, show me in code" and "I accept the fact that we won't be able to see the future and accurately predict every tiny detail of an upgrade path or side-effect of this feature, but let's just do it and if we need to fix things later, we will."
-[4]

-Hell, let's have *three* of these not-necessarily-benevolent dictators.
-That way they can share the grief and bear the brunt of inevitable criticism that will pour forth from those who seek to commandeer Project Mulligan for their own devices.
+These leaders will *always* need to bear the brunt of inevitable criticism that will pour forth from those who seek to commandeer Project Mulligan for their own devices.